IvanPejcinoski1/MemoryGame/README.md

 2. Navigate to the project directory: cd memory
 3. Install dependencies: npm install
 4. Start the development server:npm run dev
-5. Start the server:node server.js
-6. Visit http://localhost:3000 to play the game.
+5. Visit http://localhost:3000 to play the game.